What This Covers

 Beneficiary

-One who is entitled to profit, benefit, or inherit from an estate.
+A person (or entity) entitled to profit, benefit, or inherit from an estate.

 Certification of Trust